Anilator/fs-handy-wraps/README.md

 > Reads the file contents.

 **write** (path[, text, successCallback, errCallback])
 > Rewrites the file content by `text` or an empty string.
 Also may be used for a new file creation.
+If the target folder does not exist, it will be created.

+**rm** (path)
+> Removes specified file of folder as it `rm -rf` does.
+Resolves to a `true` value if succeeded.

 **append** (path[, text, successCallback, errCallback])
 > Appends `text` or an empty string to the end of the file.